ryantohhr/20-react/README.md

 Takeaways:
 - Typescript
-  - State type assignment
+  - State type declaration
   - Creating types
-  - Usage of 'as const' to specify types
+  - Usage of `as const` to specify types
 - Tailwind
   - Basic syntax

+### Stopwatch ⏱️

+In this project, I created a browser stopwatch which allows the user to start, pause and reset the stopwatch.

+Takeaways:
+- React
+  - Usage of `useRef` for tracking variables without triggering a rerender
+  - Using `(prev) => prev + 1` to increment states
+  - Conditional rendering with `&&`
+- Typescript
+  - Using type inference (Avoid redundant type declarations)
+- Tailwind
+  - Understood utility classes for styles like width and height

 ## Credits
 Thanks to WebDevCody for designing and sharing these projects.